 It was the 1955 model year and Imperial was now a make in its own right, separate from Chrysler.
-"Classic proportions, exquisite appointments" was the order of the day.
-We can see how this is true of this 1955 Imperial 4-door Sedan in Crown Imperial Blue paint.
+“Classic proportions, exquisite appointments” was the order of the day.
+We can see how this is true of this 1955 Imperial Newport in Jade Green paint.

 It was an exciting year for cars in the Chrysler family with the introduction of the “Forward Look”, a major styling revamp by Virgil Exner.

-Inside the dash / instrument panel is what you'd expect from a luxury car.
+Inside the dash / instrument panel is what you’d expect from a luxury car.
 The seats are trimmed in white leather with a green and white dash to complement the exterior.

 Power windows, power brakes and power steering where all standard.
 As was the powered front seat.
 An extra-cost option we can see here is the Electro Touch-Tuner self-seeking radio.